-Significant impact assessment
+Significant impact assessment51

-- 16.104 After consideration of proposed avoidance, mitigation and management measures, provide an assessment of the likelihood of residual significant impacts on the ecological character of the BGB Ramsar site.
-The significant impact assessment must consider DAWE's Significant impact guidelines 1.1 (2013). - 16.105 The MNES section must provide a clear and definitive conclusion (i.e. 'likely' or 'unlikely'), including the extent and nature, of residual significant impacts on the ecological characteristics of BGB to align with the EPBC Act Environmental Offsets Policy (2012).
-Overall, the MNES section must demonstrate how, with detailed supporting justification, the integrity of the ecological character of the BGB Ramsar site will be maintained throughout the undertaking of the proposed action and after the action has been decommissioned.
+- 16.93 After consideration of proposed avoidance, mitigation and management measures, provide an assessment of the likelihood of residual significant impacts on the GBRNHP.
+The significant impact assessment is to consider the DAWE's Significant impact guidelines 1.1 (2013). - 16.94 The MNES section must provide a clear and definitive conclusion (i.e. 'likely' or 'unlikely'), including the extent and nature, of residual significant impacts on the GBRNHA to align with the EPBC Act Environmental Offsets Policy (2012). - 16.95 Overall, the MNES section is to demonstrate how, with detailed supporting justification, the integrity of the outstanding heritage value of the GBRNHP will be maintained throughout the undertaking of the action and after the action has been decommissioned.